Richard Simmons is 'fine,' according to his publicist

 - LAPD checked on the celebrity fitness trainer last week

-(CNN)Richards Simmons is alive and well, according to a spokesperson for the celebrity fitness trainer.
+(CNN)Richard Simmons is alive and well, according to a spokesman for the celebrity fitness trainer.

 Simmons, who built a fitness empire in the 80s and a reputation as a gregarious health advocate, has remained out of the public eye in recent years.
 But his longtime publicist Tom Estey told CNN in an email Sunday that "everything is fine" with Simmons.